 Begin now to meet with PX and ISO governing board members to educate the members on our positions and proposals and form coalitions.

-Consider meeting with the market surviellance commmittees of the PX and ISO to offer solutions to the current arry of market imperfections in the ISO and the PX and discuss the negative consequences of joinging the PX and the ISO.
+Consider meeting with the market surveillance committees of the PX and ISO to offer solutions to the current arry of market imperfections in the ISO and the PX and discuss the negative consequences of joinging the PX and the ISO.

 Increase use of associations like WPTF, ARM, ESPA and IEP to articulate our view in CPUC forums.
-Rather than reacting to CPUC proceedings, work with these groups to petition the CPUC to take certain initiatives (e.g., adopt a default provider proposal developed and submitted by WPTF, ARM, IEP, EPSA, consumer groups, etc.
+Develop proactive strategies with these groups that can be used as a springboard to legislative/CPUC proposals. (e.g., adopt a default provider proposal, such as proposed by ARM, submitted by WPTF, ARM, IEP, EPSA, consumer groups, etc.)

 Increase our leverage of the PR activities of associations in which we participate (ESPA, IEP, WFTP, ARM) to articulate our positions.
+Use PR to bring more consumers (our customers?) and other groups (AARP, Chamber of Commerce, etc.) into the debate.
+Governor’s office pays attention to press and public.

 With a very diverse group of national stakeholders, retain a respected group of economists to develop an economic policy analysis on the fundamental question of whether restructuring, or command-and-control offers the best means to organize the economy generally, and the electric industry specifically.
 (The group of economists should include those with whom we disagree on the specific details of restructuring implementation (e.g., LMP v. zonal, Poolco v.
 Transco, etc.) Two components of this action make it particularly compelling: 1) the diverse group—if Enron can team with Duke, Reliant, Southern, PG&E, Sempra and others to say, “We don’t agree on much, but this we do agree on,” policy makers will listen.
 2) the same is true of the economists—if Tabors and Hogan (illustratively speaking) can stand side by side and say, “We don’t agree on much…,” again, policy makers will listen.